regevbr/unlocker/readme.md

-#macOS Unlocker V3.0 for VMware Workstation
+# macOS Unlocker V3.0 for VMware Workstation

 ---
 **IMPORTANT**
+---
 Always uninstall the previous version of the Unlocker before using a new version or running an update of the software.
 Failure to do this could render VMware unusable.

----
+You use this software at your own risk and there are no guarantees this will work in future versions of VMware Workstation.

-##1.
-Introduction
+## 1. Introduction
 Unlocker 3 is designed for VMware Workstation 11-16 and Player 7-16.

 Version 3 has been tested against: